ronKzl/TabCoral/Readme.md

 - [x] User is able to delete profiles
 - [x] User is able to switch between working profiles
 - [ ] User is able to restore profiles to browser <--- WIP
-- [ ] User is able to rename profile
+- [ ] User is able to rename a profile
 - [ ] App themes (black, white, etc.) & general styling

 ## Post MVP